cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Track Progress
 --------------

-You can check the approval progress for address creation and transactions.
+As the trade initiator, you can check the approval progress for address creation and transactions.
 Both addresses and transactions require approval from custodians.

 Go to the Approvals section in the web app.